slackhq/slack-api-docs/channels.history.md

 with the most recent 100 messages from between (not inclusive) the two timestamps.
 If there were more than 100 messages between those two points, then `has_more` will be true.
 In this case, a client can make another call, using the `ts` value of the final message as the `latest` param, to get the next "page" of messages.
+The `is_limited` boolean is only included for free teams that have reached the free message limit.
+If true, there are messages before the current result set, but they are beyond the message limit.

 Messages of type `"message"` are user-entered text messages sent to the channel, while other types are events that happened within the channel.
 All messages have both a `type` and a sortable